Kernel - Processes and threads - Message passing

 Port is the communication endpoint used for passing messages between executed threads.

 Kernel implements message passing by the following functions.

 extern int proc_send(u32 port, msg_t *msg); extern int proc_recv(u32 port, msg_t *msg, unsigned int *rid); extern int proc_respond(u32 port, msg_t *msg, unsigned int rid);

-msg_t identifies message type and and consist of two main parts - input part and output part.
+msg_t identifies message type and consists of two main parts - input part and output part.

 Input part points to the input buffer and defines its size.
 It contains also a small buffer for passing the message application header.
 The output part has symmetrical architecture to input buffer.
 It contains the pointer to output buffer, output buffer data length and buffer for output application header.

 proc_send function the sending thread is suspended until the receiving thread executes

 proc_recv function, reads data from input buffer, writes the final answer to the output buffer and executes